-- α is the linear coefficient of expansion in μ in./in.°F from Table C-3 of B31.3, 6.13 e6 - α_m is the linear coefficient of expansion m/m/°C using the conversion of 1.8 times the B31.3 factor, 11.03 e6 - N is the centroid of the annulus formed between the OD of the pipe and the OD of the flange.
-In Figure 9.3 it is the annulus formed by the diametric dimensions A and C. For those who don't have access to these arcane formulas they are repeated here for convenience.
+α is the linear coefficient of expansion in $\mu \text{in./in.}^\circ F$ from Table C-3 of B31.3, 6.13 e6 α_m is the linear coefficient of expansion m/m/°C using the conversion of 1.8 times the B31.3 factor, 11.03 e6 arcane formulas they are repeated here for convenience.
 The N diameter is equal to the following formula:

+N is the centroid of the annulus formed between the OD of the pipe and the OD of the flange.
+In Figure 9.3 it is the annulus formed by the diametric dimensions A and C. For those who don't have access to these